 * The responsibilities of the job

-* The salary and the benefits – these cannot be a lesser value than that
+* The salary and the benefits – the documents for payroll cannot be a lesser value than that

 established by the appropriate Award covering the work on offer.